GraphQLGuide/book/text/bg.md

 - Mark a pull request as passing or failing the tests.
 - Mark that commit as passing or failing by adding a red X or green checkmark next to the commit in the repository’s history.
 - If successful, deploy the code to a server—for example the staging or production server.

+When the last step is included, the process may also be called continuous delivery or continuous deployment.

 # Authentication